Press release of Sept. 30, 2015

 Messages from prominent figures

 The encounter festival was very well received.
 Among the prominent voices was Dr. Josef Schuster, President of the Central Council of Jews in Germany.
-He praised the "(Jerusalem) Friedensmal" created by private initiative as an "important engagement".
-Unfortunately, Schuster could not attend in person as the Jewish Fest of Tabernacles, Sukkot, began at the same time.
-He expressed his hope that the gathering of people of both nations will transport the positive thoughts of the "(Jerusalem) Friedensmal" into the world and will further strengthen the German-Jewish relationship.
+He called the project created by private initiative in a message of greeting as an "important engagement" and expressed his hope that the gathering of people of both nations will transport the positive thoughts of this Peace Memorial into the world and will further strengthen the German-Jewish relationship.

 Dganit Daddo, well know singer from Israel, with students from Haifa, Israel